We’re Proud to be Celebrating International Volunteers Day

 We asked Avril what she enjoys about volunteering with Disabled Living.
 Avril is one of our longstanding volunteers, and has attended a number of workshops for our #DonkeysToInnovators heritage project.

 I came to the archiving project through my interest in many years of volunteering with the Kidz team.
 I have enjoyed the volunteering which supports giving people with physical problems the opportunity to be more equal.
-The archiving project is important for me as it shows the beginnings of the organisation and how far it has come today but still keeping the core ethos.
+The archiving project is important for me.
+It shows the beginnings of the organisation and how far it has come today but still keeping the core ethos.
 Since I have the time it also allows me the opportunity to develop more skills and be hands on in a situation that needs more hands!
 I also enjoy the camaraderie of like-minded people.

 One of our new volunteers, Kezi